nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ### Official Release

-Stable Windows installers for Nicotine+ are available for download.
+Stable installers for Windows 7 and later are available for download.
 Installing Nicotine+ requires administrator privileges.

 *NOTE: The installer format has changed since Nicotine+ 3.2.0.
 If you are upgrading from Nicotine+ 3.1.1 or earlier, please uninstall Nicotine+ first (this will not remove your existing settings).*